gotItMemoized/FullStackEngineerChallenge/DESIGN.md

 ## Frontend

-### Setting Up

 Taking advantage of create-react-app as it provides a lot of features out of the box and I can customize those thing if I really need to.

+### Technical decisions

+- create-react-app
+  - debugging, testing, building tools included
+  - can eject and change webpack/babel/etc configurations if needed.
+  - kept up to date as it's maintained by developers on the react team
+- For state management I just used react hooks rather than redux/mobx.
+  - Less boiler plate
+  - reduced complexity
+  - if the project would become more complex or required coordination with more people, redux/mobx could become more necessary.
+- axios to help with api requests
+- partial JWT implementation for user login
+  - has technical compromises mentioned below

+### Envirment Variables

+- `DEV_FRONTEND_PROXY`: proxy url for frontend.
+Only used in `dev` builds

 ## Backend

-### Setting up

-Writing the backend in golang.
-Sorry if there's any issue with getting golang set up on your machine.
+Wrote the backend in golang (requires v1.12+).
+Sorry if there's any issue with getting golang set up on your machine (Docker should make it easy to run the app).
 Since I'm using modules it should be a little bit easier, but it can be a little quirky to set up.
 I'm much more familiar with it for writing backend services from nothing.
 Ruby-On-Rails in api mode would possibly be much easier, but not as fun to talk about in an interview.

 I'm making an assumption that there's going to initially always be an admin and a user.
 This will be set up with the `-resetPostgres -seedDatabase` flags (can see more in the [README.md](./README.md) on how to use).

+### Technical Decisions

+- Modules (requires Golang v1.12+)
+  - gets dependencies easily and automatically
+- Data interfaces for databases
+  - allows you to work with a local in-memory database
+  - implement different databases easily
+  - currently implements a map-based in-memory database or postgresql
+- JWT auth checks
+  - compromises mentioned below

+### Environment Variables

+- `JWT_SECRET`: set the secret used in the JWTs.
+Defaults to `thisIsAnInsecureSecret`
+- `ENV`: environment you're running in.
+Does not default! set to `DEV` for development. `PROD` would be production, but current there's no production configurations.
+- `POSTGRES_CONNECTION`: sets the connection string to postgres.
+Defaults to `dbname=paypay sslmode=disable`

+### Flags

+- `-usePostgres`: use a postgres database (defaults to use in-memory database)
+- `-resetDatabase`: reset the dev database (currently no-op if not using postgres)
+- `-seedDatabase`: seed the dev database (currently no-op if not using postgres)

 ### Auth